Revealing the infrastructures that shape our sense of place

-Traversing ten western states to document this architectural phenomenon, Fauxliage examines technology's dual role as a disruptor and unifier within the landscape.
+Traversing ten western states to document this architectural phenomenon, Fauxliage observes technology’s dual role as a disruptor and unifier within the landscape.
 The disguised towers provoke a crucial question: How much ersatz landscape and manufactured nature are we willing to accept for connectivity?

 A monograph of my Fauxliage images, published by Daylight Books, is now available.